vruusmann/blog/_posts/2019-12-25-converting_sklearn_gridsearchcv_pipeline_pmml.md

 In brief, a data scientist defines the template pipeline and the associated hyperparameter space.
 The latter is a mapping between parameter names and parameter value ranges (a list of preselected values, or a distribution function).
-If the dimensionality of the hyperparameter space is low, and the gradation of all individual dimensions is directly enumerable, then it is possible to perform exhaustive search using the `GridSearchCV` meta-estimator class.
+If the dimensionality of the hyperparameter space is low, and the gradation of all individual dimensions is directly enumerable, then it is possible to perform exhaustive search using the `GridSearchCV` meta-estimator.
-In all other cases, it is possible to perform random sampling using the `RandomizedSearchCV` meta-estimator class.
+In all other cases, it is possible to perform random sampling using the `RandomizedSearchCV` meta-estimator.

 ### Single estimator (aka local) tuning